jhonfe64/postcastChannel/README.md

 # postcastChannel

-A responsive landing page for a podcast channel, includes some podcast from a music platfor.
+A responsive landing page for a podcast channel, includes some podcast from a music platform.

 ### This project use the followig technologies: